usask-rc/radiam-hubzero/README.md

 php muse migration
 ```

-That command should list at least four database migrations that will be run: two for the component, one for the module, one for the plugin.
+That command should list at least six database migrations that will be run: two for the component, one for the module, three for the plugin.
 If it looks OK, you can proceed:

 ```
 # Full run this time